Mirosław Chojecki

-Mirosław Chojecki (born 1 September 1949 in Warsaw) is a Polish publisher and film producer.
+Mirosław Jerzy Chojecki (1 September 1949 – 10 October 2025) was a Polish publisher and film producer.
 He was an activist in the democratic anti-communist opposition during the period of the People's Republic of Poland.

-Biography
+Life and career

-Mirosław Chojecki is the son of Maria Stypułkowska-Chojecka, member of the Armia Krajowa and Kedyw who participated in the Polish resistance during World War II.
+Mirosław Chojecki was born on 1 September 1949, the son of Maria Stypułkowska-Chojecka, member of the Armia Krajowa and Kedyw who participated in the Polish resistance during World War II.

 During the March 1968 events he participated in a student strike at the Warsaw Polytechnic, and was subsequently expelled from the university.
 Between 1967 and 1972 he belonged to the Polish Students' Association (ZSP).
 In 1974 he graduated from the Department of Chemistry of the University of Warsaw and then worked at the Institute for Nuclear Research (IBJ).

 In June 1976 Chojecki was one of the participants in the campaign to help the repressed workers of Ursus and Radom.
-As a result he was dismissed from his position at the institute and went on trial along with Bogdan Grzesiak, and two printers from the Polish Trade Agency, Jerzy Ciechomski and Wiesfaw Kunikowski on June 12, 1976.
+As a result he was dismissed from his position at the institute and went on trial along with Bogdan Grzesiak, and two printers from the Polish Trade Agency, Jerzy Ciechomski and Wiesfaw Kunikowski on 12 June 1976.
 In the same year he was among the organizers of the Workers' Defence Committee (KOR).
 He initiated independent publishing activity and was responsible for the reproduction of the KOR Communications and Information Bulletin of the KOR underground newspapers.

 In September 1977 Chojecki created the Independent Publishing House "NOWa" which constituted the largest publishing house operating outside official communist censorship, becoming its leader.
 Initially, Chojecki wanted NOWa to publish historical books on topics officially forbidden or ignored by the communist authorities, but other oppositionists convinced him to also issue works of literature, including those by Czesław Miłosz and Günter Grass.
 When Chojecki was arrested by the communist secret police Grass signed a petition demanding his freedom.
-Along with Czesław Bielecki of CDN, Chojecki was one of the most important publishers collaborating with Kultura, the Polish emigre journal in Paris ran by Jerzy Giedroyc.
+Along with Czesław Bielecki of CDN, Chojecki was one of the most important publishers collaborating with Kultura, the Polish emigre journal in Paris run by Jerzy Giedroyc.